Huang Jingyu

 Huang Jingyu (黄景瑜 (Huángjǐngyú); born November 30, 1992), also known as Johnny Huang, is a Chinese actor and model.
 He is known for his roles in Addicted (2016), Operation Red Sea (2018), Moonshine and Valentine (2018), and The Thunder (2019).
+He ranked 28th on Forbes China Celebrity 100 list in 2019 and 36th in 2020.

 Early life

-Huang entered college in the Eastern Liaoning University to study as flight attendant.
-He had worked several part-time jobs, before he was introduced by his friends to work as a model.
+Huang went to Eastern Liaoning University to be a flight attendant.
+He had worked several part-time jobs before he was introduced by his friends to work as a model.

 Huang has practiced Brazilian Jiu Jitsu and participated in many competitions.
 He has also won championships held in Shanghai Brazilian Jiu Jitsu College.

 Career

-In 2016, Huang made his acting debut in the 2016 romantic coming-of-age web drama Addicted, which follows love stories of four high school boys.
-The web drama was a success and garnered 10 million views the day after its initial release, and propelled Huang to fame.
-However, it was banned by SAPPRFT due to its homosexuality content.
-He then featured in the fantasy web drama Demon Girl 2.
+In 2016, Huang made his acting debut in the BL web drama Addicted, which propelled him to fame.
+The drama was then banned by SAPPRFT before its finale due to its depiction of homosexuality.
+That same year, Huang appeared in the fantasy web drama Demon Girl 2.

-The same year, he was cast in China's first zombie-themed black humor film Guns and Kidneys, which marks his big-screen debut.